Stryi: History

 Stryi was mentioned for the first time in 1385 (see: Red Ruthenia).
-Already then its territory was incorporated in the Kingdom of Poland after the decline of Ruthenian Kingdom.
-In 1387 the Polish king Jogaila gave the city as the present to his pro-Tsarist brother Švitrigaila.
-In 1431 it was given the Magdeburg Rights, and it was located in the Ruthenian Voivodeship, which from the 14th century until 1772 was a part of Poland.
+Its territory was annexed to Poland following their invasion and conquest of Galicia.
+In 1387 the Polish king Jogaila gave the city as the present to his brother Švitrigaila.
+In 1431 it was given the Magdeburg Rights, and it was located in the Ruthenian Voivodeship, which from the conquest in the 14th century until 1772 was a part of Poland.
 The city was governed by the local magistrate headed by a burgomaster.
+Following the Partitions of Poland the territory and all Galicia fell to the Austrian Empire.

 Its geographical location had a positive influence on its development and growth.
-The city became a flourishing trade center being located on the major trade route between Halych and Lviv and especially during the 15th to 16th century due to support from the Polish king John III Sobieski.
-It also was destroyed during one of the Tatars raids in 1523.
-The city was later rebuilt and included a castle for defense purposes which later in the 18th century was demounted by the Austrian authorities.
+The city became a flourishing trade center being located on the major trade route between Halych and Lviv and especially during the 15th to 16th centuries.
+It was destroyed during one of the Tatar raids in 1523.
+The city was later rebuilt and included a castle for defence purposes which later in the 18th century was dismantled by the Austrian authorities.
 In 1634 the city was destroyed once again by another Tatar raid.
-In times of the Khmelnytsky Uprising the Cossack Hetmanate army was reinforced here by the Hungarian regiments of prince Rákóczi of Transylvania.
-After the partition of the Polish–Lithuanian Commonwealth in 1772 the city became a part of the Austro-Hungarian Empire (see: Partitions of Poland).
-During the revolutionary times in the empire the Ruthenian Council was created in the city in 1848.
-During 1872-1875 the city was connected to a railroad network.
-Its first wooden train station was built in 1875.
-At this time it started to industrialize.
-Among the most influencing citizens of the city were Doctor Yevhen Olesnytsky, Father Oleksa Bobykevych, and Father O.Nyzhankivsky.
+During the Khmelnytsky Uprising the Cossack Hetmanate army was reinforced by Hungarian regiments of Prince Rákóczi of Transylvania.

+In the mid-18th century, Stryi's population was as follows: 89% Roman Catholics, 6% Greek Catholics, and 5% Jews.
+After the partition of the Polish–Lithuanian Commonwealth in 1772, the city became a part of the Austrian Empire (see: Partitions of Poland).
+During the revolutionary times in the Empire a Ruthenian Council was created in the city in 1848.
+During 1872-1875 the city was connected to the Austro-Hungarian railroad network.
+Its first train station was built in 1875.
+Around this time industrialisation began.
+Among the most influentual citizens of the city were Doctor Yevhen Olesnytsky, Father Oleksa Bobykevych, and Father O.Nyzhankivsky.

-In 1886, a large fire burned almost the entire city to the ground.
+In 1886 a large fire burnt almost the entire city to the ground.
 From October 1914 to May 1915 Stryi was occupied by the Russian Empire.
-In 1915 a bloody World War I battle took place in the Carpathian Mountains, around the peak of Zwinin (992 metres above sea level), a few kilometres south of Stryi in which some 33,000 Russian soldiers perished.
+In 1915 a bloody World War I battle took place in the nearby Carpathian Mountains, around the peak of Zwinin (992 metres above sea level), a few kilometres south of Stryi in which some 33,000 Imperial Russian soldiers perished.

-On November 1, 1918, an armed uprising took place in the city, after which it became a part of the West Ukrainian People's Republic.
-Stryi was passed to Poland in May 1919, and became part of Poland first by the Warsaw treaty of 1920 and then the Riga Peace treaty of 1921.
+On 1 November 1918, an armed uprising took place in the town, after which it became a part of the short-lived West Ukrainian People's Republic.
+Stryi was again annexed by Poland in May 1919 during another invasion.
 In 1939, following the Soviet Union's invasion of eastern Poland, Stryi became part of the Ukrainian SSR. (see: Polish September Campaign).
 In interbellum Poland, it was the capital of the Stryj County (area 2081 km², pop.
 152,600) of the Stanisławów Voivodeship.
 According to the Polish census of 1931, its population consisted of 35.6% Jews, 34.5% Poles, 28% Ukrainians and 1.6% Germans.